wormholer/KAP-manual/en/config/config_override.en.md

 ## Configuration overriding

 Some of the configuration properties in `KAP_HOME/conf/` could be overridden through KAP GUI.
 Configuration overriding has two scopes: project level and cube level.
-There priority order can be stated as: cube level configurations > project level configurations > configuration files.
+The priority order can be stated as: cube level configurations > project level configurations > configuration files.

 ### Project level configuration overriding